 The UCPOLn bit sets the polarity of the XCKn clock.
 The combination of the UCPOLn and UCPHAn bit settings determine the timing of the data transfer.
-Refer to the SPI Data Modes and Timing section page 4 for details.
+Refer to Section 18.4 "SPI Data Modes and Timing" on page 164 for details.